-Trump impeachment article being sent to Senate Monday, triggering trial to start in earnest next month
+Trump impeachment article being sent to Senate Monday, ahead of trial next month

 Democrats would need high bar of 17 Republicans to join them to convict Trump